Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 - `flagKey` (string): The key of the feature flag corresponding to the bandit
 - `subject` (ContextAttributes): The key of the subject or user assigned to the experiment variation along with the subject's categorical and numeric attributes
 - `actions` (IDictionary<string, ContextAttributes>): Map of actions (by name) to their context (categorical and numeric) attributes
-- `defaultValue` (string): The default *variation* to return if the flag is not successfully evaluated
+- `defaultValue` (string): The default *variation* to return if the flag is not successfully evaluated, or, as is more common, the flag is disabled

 ```cs
 var subjectAttributes = new Dictionary<string, object?>()